abhilash-neog/change_detection/pixel_level_cd/README.md

 --resume_from_checkpoint <path> <br>
 --load_weights_from <path> (initialises the model with these weights) <br>

+Note: if logging is enabled, update the "save_dir" (where the logs are stored locally) in executor.py

 #### 5. Testing
 ```
 python executor.py --method segmentation --gpus 1 --config_file configs/change_detection_config.yml --decoder_attention scse --test_from_checkpoint <path>
 ```
 -- path (provide the path to a checkpoint)

+A sample checkpoint (from the experimentations) can be downloaded from here: